|1. Credit Accumulation and Transfer Scheme||2. Programme Requirements||3. Examinations and Assessment|

-1.1.1 The University operates a Credit Accumulation and Transfer Scheme (CATS) under which each module is assigned a level and a number of credit points reflecting the value of the module or unit.
+1.1 The University operates a Credit Accumulation and Transfer Scheme (CATS) under which each module is assigned a level and a number of credit points reflecting the value of the module or unit.

-1.1.3 The credit awarded on successful completion of a module of value 1.0 is 20 points.
-Other module values or units are rated pro-rata, with a minimum credit of normally ten points (module value of 0.5).
-There is no gradation of credit points for different levels of performance.
+1.4 A module of value 1.0 is 20 points.
+Other module values or units are rated pro-rata, with a minimum credit of ten points (value of 0.5).
+See Regulations for Students 1.9-1.10.

-1.1.4 To qualify for a Postgraduate Diploma, the credits gained must amount to at least 120 and meet the requirements of the relevant Programme Specification.
+2.1.2 To qualify for a Postgraduate Diploma, the credits gained must amount to at least 120 and meet the requirements of the relevant Programme Specification.

-1.2.1 The Head of School shall be responsible for putting in place the mechanisms for ensuring that all students are properly enrolled on the correct modules.
+2.2.1 The Head of School shall be responsible for putting in place the mechanisms for ensuring that all students are properly enrolled on the correct modules.

-1.2.2 Heads of School are responsible for ensuring that students are informed of the requirements for passing a module not later than the first lecture of the module.
+2.2.2 Heads of School are responsible for ensuring that students are informed of the requirements for passing a module not later than the first lecture of the module.
 No change may be made to either the contents or assessment after this without the written permission of the Director of Academic and Student Affairs and a revised statement must then be issued to students.

-A Head of School is responsible for ensuring that procedures are in place to monitor the progress of students taking modules taught by his/her School whether or not they are registered for a programme in the School, for example, in the case of joint programmes.
+2.2.3 A Head of School is responsible for ensuring that procedures are in place to monitor the progress of students taking modules taught by his/her School whether or not they are registered for a programme in the School, for example, in the case of joint programmes.
 The Head of School within which students are registered for a programme is responsible for monitoring the progress of students on that programme.

 Students experiencing any academic difficulty should consult their Adviser of Studies or Personal Tutor at an early stage.